matikosowy/cifar100-cnn-trainer/README.md

 Recruitment project for WUT KNSI GOLEM science club.

 This repository contains code for training and evaluating Convolutional Neural Networks (CNNs) on the CIFAR-100 dataset.
-The project includes implementations of ResNet and WideResNet architectures, along with training scripts and data loading utilities.
+The project includes implementations of ResNet and WideResNet architectures, with extensive configuration options for training and regularization.

 W&B project:
 https://wandb.ai/matikosowy-none/cifar100-cnn/overview